 Yahya Michot is Professor of Islamic Thought and Christian-Muslim Relations.
 Before joining the Hartford Seminary in September 2008, he taught various course in Arabic, Islamic thought and history in Louvain and Oxford.
-His publications include editions,
+His publications include editions, translations and studies of major classical Islamic thinkers like Avicenna (d.
+1037) and Ibn Taymiyya (d.
+1328), for example, Ibn Taymiyya.
+Against Extremisms (Paris, Albouraq, 2012), "An Important Reader of al-Ghazālī: Ibn Taymiyya" (in "The Muslim World",

-Avicenna's "Letter on Actions and Passions", and working on various aspects of Islamic spirituality, past and present.
+2013), "Ibn Taymiyya's Critique of Shīʿī Imāmology.
+Translation of Three Sections of his Minhāj al-Sunna" (in "The Muslim World", 2014).
+He is currently preparing a critical edition of Avicenna's "Letter on Actions and Passions", and working on various aspects of Islamic spirituality, past and present.
 He co-edits the journal "The Muslim World" with Dr. Timur Yuskaev on behalf of the Seminary.